 The trick, is to figure out how much time is enough time.
-And that’s something that you’ll have to ask yourself about as I myself continue to improve everyday on this 🙂
+And that’s something that you’ll have to ask yourself.
+It’s not something that I can dictate for you because it’s subjective.

 Wave Goodbye to The Old You

-I want you to acknowledge that there is no longer any room for your dark passenger.
+I want you to acknowledge that there is no longer any room for your dark passenger, no room left for depression.
 Nor is there room for the old you.
 There is only room for the new you.

 You are a beautiful human being.
 You are not a mistake.
 You’re not where you want to be right now, but you will get there.